clayton33/bloomFitApp/README.md

 clicking "Run App" at the top of the code editor.

-5. Once the app is running, select the satellite, region, box, and year from the pull down menus, and click '' to load the data for those defined variables.
+5. Once the app is running, select the satellite, region, box, and year from the pull down menus, and click 'Run' to load the data for those defined variables.
 The user can then play with methods to clean up the data and various methods to infer spring bloom parameters.